 Such trading combines aspect of social media such as updates, following, and friending, with the core aspects of forex.
 Unlike with technical or fundamental analysis, trading decisions are crowdsourced within the community.

 And just like in social media, information is shared in real time, allowing new investors to watch and replicate the trading decisions of experts.

-How Does it Work?
+How Does Forex Social Trading Work?

-To help you understand social trading better, let us take a hypothetical example of what would happen on social media, say Facebook.
+To help you understand forex social trading better, let us take a hypothetical example of what would happen on social media, say Facebook.

 If you learn from a Facebook friend of yours that a company is about to release or acquire a new startup, this is certainly bound to skyrocket the shares of that company, which means that the best time to get in on the stock is now.